maxtkc/mvths-wiki/docs/028a-for-loops.rst

    TEACHER CHECK \_\_\_\_\_

 #.
 Modify your for loop so that it prints two values in two columns.
 The first value is a count from 1 to 25.
 The second column is double the first or as in a count from 2 to 50 as shown below.
-This can be done with a single variable.
+You should do this with only ONE for loop.
+Also, this can be done with a single variable.
 Refer to the last exercise in the previous lesson.

    ::